akilarandil/HTON/README.md

 # &lt;HTON&gt; - Hyper Text Object Notation

 HTON is a data structure specifically designed to reconstruct an HTML string.
-A Javascript and a PHP library is provided to make use the data structure which will cause to increase development productivity and better communication efficiency.
+A Javascript and a PHP library is provided to use the data structure which will cause to increase development productivity and better communication efficiency.

 Because the library automatically constructs the HTML string using HTON, there is very little workload in the client-end since it eliminates the extraction and data manipulation that is to be done in order to create an HTML string.